What Is the Difference Between Composite and Porcelain Veneers?

 How long do they last?

 One of the first things patients want to know before committing to the procedure is how long the veneers will actually last.
-Composite veneers last between 5 - 10 years whilst porcelain veneers have a durability of around 10 - 15 years.
+Composite veneers last between five to 10 years whilst porcelain veneers have a durability of around 10 to 15 years.
 Why that is highlights a further difference: although it might make you think of delicate tea cups and saucers, porcelain is a much stronger material in the case of veneers - especially once they are cemented in place.
 Composite is also more vulnerable to chipping, plus, it’s likelier to stain over time.
 However, should any damage happen to your veneers, composites can be fixed as easily as they are applied, whereas a porcelain one will need replacing entirely.